MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 The Service Concept: Design and Delivery - provides an understanding of services marketing and operations, from planning to implementation.
 You will be introduced to a variety of key topics, such as: customers and competitors; designing and implementing products and services; managing customer strategy.

-Personal Development Programme - is a spine module that applies a practice-focused teaching and learning approach.
+Personal and Professional Development Programme - is a spine module that applies a practice-focused teaching and learning approach.
 Through the vehicle of a team-based business simulation you will be able to link your learning experiences with practice.
 You will further develop your interpersonal and communication skills.
-Emphasis is placed on the relevance and applicability of knowledge to your own individual professional and academic development with respect to your future careers in the International Business domain.
+Emphasis is placed on the relevance and applicability of knowledge to your own individual professional and academic development with respect to your future careers in the international business domain.

 Dissertation - you have the option to choose between traditional dissertation or consultancy/client based project (subject to project availability and meeting client needs).